NM+ (ver. 1.1) download

 The software used in the Taxus baccata paper (Heredity 107:589) in order to estimate inbreeding levels based on dominant markers.

 The software designed to verify the association between outcrossing rates and nominal or continuous predictors.
-The Bayesian method is described in Chybicki and Dzialuk (in review).
+The Bayesian method is described in TGG paper.

 Szukaj pracownika wg nazwiska